 Canada has an increasingly aging population.
 Since taking office in 2015, the Liberals have ignored the unique and growing needs of Canadian Seniors.
-Instead of introducing tax measures that would make it life more affordable for those living on a fixed income, the Liberals have continue with their out of control spending, massive debt, and job-killing tax increases.
+Instead of introducing tax measures that would make life more affordable for those living on a fixed income, the Liberals have continue with their out of control spending, massive debt, and job-killing tax increases.
 Additionally, budget 2017 will only hurt seniors by scrapping key features such as the Public Transit Tax Credit and the Family Caregiver Tax Credit.
-Budget 2017 Contained little more than just buzz-words and repackaged ideas.
+Budget 2017 contained little more than just buzz-words and repackaged ideas.
 Catch-all policies with the word “senior” stamped on them are not enough to address the very real needs of our aging population.

 What Budget 2017 Means for Students and Young People:

 Students will now face difficulty in affording their post-secondary education after the introduction of the 2017 Federal Budget.
-Not only has the Transit Tax Credit been eliminated, but new taxes will be applied to ride sharing services such as Uber, increasing the cost burden on students who really on public and private transit solutions in order to attend their classes.
+Not only has the Transit Tax Credit been eliminated, but new taxes will be applied to ride sharing services such as Uber, increasing the cost burden on students who rely on public and private transit solutions in order to attend their classes.
 Coupled with the elimination of the Education and Textbook credits, students will now find post-secondary education more expensive than before.